hopperelec/hopperelec.co.uk/README.md

 which introduces a lot of features to make the code more readable and maintainable, without cutting on performance.

 The improved readability of this new version makes me happy enough to make it open-source, hence you finding it here!

+You can see a live dev preview of this site on GitHub Pages [here](https://hopperelec.github.io/hopperelec.co.uk)!